 1.0 - Introduction

 Member access roles allow for each of your MSP employees to have their own role allowing them access to different things at different levels.
-If you want to control your clients access roles, then you need to use client access roles.
+If you want to control your clients access roles, please read our client access roles article.

 HighGround uses Role Based Access Control (RBAC), making it much easier for you to setup accessing pre-defined permission levels for the majority of access requirements.